Ghislaine Maxwell’s third request to leave jail is denied by N.Y. judge

 Ghislaine Maxwell says grand jury that indicted her was too White, seeks dismissal of sex abuse case

-Nathan rejected the unusual proposal noting her “assessment” of Maxwell’s background “has not changed.”
+Nathan rejected the unusual proposal, noting that her “assessment” of Maxwell’s background “has not changed.”
 The judge also found that giving up French and British citizenships does not clearly mean Maxwell would not be able to challenge extradition should she flee to either jurisdiction.

 “The Defendant continues to have substantial international ties, familial and personal connections abroad, substantial financial resources, and experience evading detection,” Nathan wrote.

-Maxwell, 59, has been held under close watch in a Brooklyn federal jail awaiting trial for most of the time she’s been in custody.
+Maxwell, 59, has been held under close watch in a Brooklyn federal jail awaiting trial for most of the time she has been in custody.
 She is accused of enlisting underage girls for Epstein to sexually abuse over several years in the 1990s, allegations she strongly denies.

 Epstein died by suicide while in custody in 2019, about a month after he was charged in New York for trafficking and abusing minors.
 Epstein, who was a convicted sex offender, was famously given a lenient plea deal in Florida in 2008, despite the scores of victims having been identified by law enforcement at the time.

 Maxwell’s brother Ian Maxwell has been engaged in a public relations push trying to clear his sister’s name in what he referred to as a “flimsy” case.
-He compared the public perception of Ghislaine Maxwell as similar to the heat New York Gov. Andrew Cuomo (D) has faced recently following several claims of sexual harassment and bullying.
+He compared the public perception of Ghislaine Maxwell as similar to the heat New York Gov. Andrew M. Cuomo (D) has faced recently following several claims of sexual harassment and bullying.

 “Cuomo is entitled to have an investigation of his actions, just as Ghislaine is entitled to have one of hers,” Ian Maxwell said in an interview with The Washington Post.